markmiller3/marist-mscs621-2019-MarkMiller/README.md

 ------------------------------------------------------------------
 ## Configurations
-#### The first step in recreating this porject is to setup a the Database on IBM Cloud Cloudant
+### The first step in recreating this project is to setup a the Database on IBM Cloud Cloudant

 ***Note: This is only if you want to recreate the project, if you are downloading the provided one you can skip to the deployment section.***